-Practical realities of the management of complex technology projects have shown, that even in more traditionally managed projects, the most common (and pressing) challenge is not the implementation of all requires function – but a lack of time and resources.
-Based on this observation, it is evident that more and more companies move to an application of methods, that allow for a priorization of time and budget.
+The practical realities of the management of complex technology projects have shown that even in more traditionally managed projects, the most common (and pressing) challenge is not the implementation of all required functions - but a lack of time and resources.
+Based on this observation, it is evident that companies are increasingly moving to an application of methods that allow for prioritizing time and budget.

-Contractors in larger projects are forced to deal with many requirements-related issues, both in a) the very early stages of the planning and system design phases and b) throughout the implementation processes.
+Contractors in larger projects are forced to deal with many requirements - related issues, both in a) the very early stages of the planning and system design phases and b) throughout the implementation processes.

-The involvement and activation of the affected organizational stakeholders presents one of the most important, sensitive and demanding challenges.
-Usually, clients give their best to involve the most relevant internal stakeholders into their considerations early on – but there are also peripheral stakeholders, such as support functions (HR, Finance/Accounting/IT-Support) and further operational units, which are indirectly affected by the new system.
-All these stakeholders are, by definition, presented with new working procedures and procedural steps through its replacement and new introduction, which causes uncertainty and leads to resistance (Steinle et al., 2021).
-Not only do all stakeholders need to be involved for their role from a change management perspective – they also tend to ask questions that potentially guide requirements managers to new technical and organizational insights.
+The involvement and activation of the affected organizational stakeholders present one of the most important, sensitive, and demanding challenges.
+Usually, clients make their best effort to involve the most relevant internal stakeholders in their considerations early on, but there are also peripheral stakeholders, such as support functions (HR, Finance/Accounting/IT Support) and additional operational units that are indirectly affected by the new system.
+All these stakeholders are, by definition, presented with new working procedures and procedural steps through its replacement and a new introduction, which causes uncertainty and leads to resistance (Steinle et al., 2021).
+Not only do all stakeholders need to be involved from a change management perspective, but they also tend to ask questions that potentially guide requirements managers to new technical and organizational insights.

+Figure X

-Fig X: Most typical questions of stakeholders leading to insights during the analysis (Author)
+Most typical questions of stakeholders leading to insights during the analysis (Author)

-Complex technological projects are therefore organizational projects rather than purely technological projects.
-The organizational – and consequently human – element is a critical element, that is not accommodated by traditional Requirements Management to the degree, that it merits.
+Complex technological projects are, therefore, organizational projects rather than purely technological projects.
+The organizational, and consequently human element, is a critical dimension that is not accommodated by traditional Requirements Management to the degree that it merits.
 Technological system development and implementation projects usually involve a sizable number of the organization’s members who will be affected by the system, necessitating a significant amount of change management activities.
 In this thinking, the foundation for a successful project can be found in the proactive handling of the opposition and anxieties as well as the innovative ideas of the direct users (stakeholders).

-Next to change management considerations, the actual technical system (in terms of a solution to the business challenge and the consequent technical problem) as well as time constraints present another difficulty.
+In addition, to change management considerations, the actual technical system (in terms of a solution to the business challenge and the consequent technical problem) as well as time constraints present another difficulty.
 There is some leeway available if a legacy system is replaced or complemented with a new system.
-A new technical and/or operational solution does not necessarily have to replace a legacy system in order to promote harmonization (Steinle et al., 2021).
-When the current system performs essential functions whose greenfield design would cause costs to a prohibitive degree, it may be an option to only partially replace the legacy system.
-At this stage, client and contractor need to decide, whether to use the standard system as developed for and implemented in projects for similar clients (including associated standard process), or to modify the technical structure to the specific technical system and processes used by the current client.
-No doubt, this results in additional design and implementation efforts – but the increasing organizational/technological/operational individualization of businesses has forced contractors to develop respective capabilities; and it has emboldened clients to enter negotiations with this option in mind.
+A new technical and/or operational solution does not necessarily have to replace a legacy system to promote harmonization (Steinle et al., 2021).
+When the current system performs essential functions whose greenfield design would increase costs to a prohibitive degree, one option may be to only partially replace the legacy system.
+At this stage, the client and the contractor need to decide whether to use the standard system developed for and implemented in projects for similar clients (including associated standard processes) or to modify the technical structure to the specific technical system and processes used by the current client.
+No doubt, this results in additional design and implementation efforts, but the increasing organizational/technological/operational individualization of businesses has forced contractors to develop respective capabilities.
+At the same time, it has emboldened clients to enter negotiations with this option in mind.